Pretzel-Solution/DNN-binaural-localization/README.md

 This repository contains the source code of my Bachelor thesis with the topic "An Analysis of Binaural Localization Models with Explainable Machine Learning Methods".
 A PDF version is available on my website: http://pretzelsolution.com/binaural-localization

 # Code structure
-* **1_data_presentation.ipynb**: Visually investigation of the HRIR database, directional sound simulation and decision of which preprocessing is applied for the input feature vector (->ILD)
+* **1_data_presentation.ipynb**: Visually investigation of the HRIR database, directional sound simulation and decision of which preprocessing is applied for the input feature vector.
+Interaural level difference (ILD) has been chosen.
 * **2_training.ipynb**: DNN training with grid search hyperparameter optimization
 * **3_evaluation.ipynb**: Evaluate DNNs with different error metrics and explain its predictions with LRP
 * **custom_dataset_class.ipynb**: Additional dataset class which can be used to conduct memory efficiant preprocessing in batches